noinfo/vscode-package-watcher/README.md

 2. `pnpm-lock.yaml`, `yarn.lock` or `package-lock.json` file exists in the VSCode workspace.
 3. `node_modules` directory lives next to the `package.json` directory.

-Then restart your editor and copy/paste the output in the `Package Watcher` output log.
-You can see this log by clicking on `Package Watcher` in the status bar.
+Then restart your editor and copy/paste the output in the `noinfo Package Watcher` output log.
+You can see this log by clicking on `noinfo Package Watcher` in the status bar.